 With a background in industrial firefighting, planning, and emergency response, Chief Kitchen works closely with major corporations including, Ford Motor Company, Procter & Gamble, Dana Corporation, PPG/Meto-Kote Corp., Nickles Bakery, United States Plastics, & Nelson Packaging Co.
 In 2017 Chief Kitchen was appointed to the advisory board of FM Global, a Rhode Island-based mutual insurance company, with offices worldwide, that specializes in loss prevention services primarily to large corporations throughout the world in the Highly Protected Risk (HPR) property insurance market sector.

-He is very proud to be an active member of the Ohio Fire Chiefs’ Association and currently serves on its Board of Directors.
+He is very proud to be an active member of the Ohio Fire Chiefs’ Association and currently serves on its Board of Directors as President Elect.
 Additionally, he is a member of the Health, Safety, & Wellness, Marketing, and Membership committees.
 In 2013, he was named a Fellow of the Ohio Fire and Emergency Services Foundation.
 In 2019 he was appointed by Ohio Governor Mike DeWine to serve on the Ohio School Safety Work Group.

 Chief Kitchen is a member of the Fraternal Order of Leatherheads Society/Central Ohio FOOLS, the International Society of Fire Service Instructors, and the National Fire Protection Agency (NFPA.)
 He is an associate member of the Allen County Township Association, and a member of the Ohio Township Association.

-Chief Kitchen is a member of the International Association of Fire Chief’s, National Registry of Emergency Medical Technicians, Vice-President of the Northwest Ohio Fire Chief’s Association, Allen County Hazmat Team, and served as President of the Allen County Fire Chief’s Association, Inc. for many years.
+Chief Kitchen is a member of the International Association of Fire Chief’s, National Registry of Emergency Medical Technicians, Vice-President of the Northwest Ohio Fire Chief’s Association, Allen County Hazmat Team, and served as President of the Allen County Fire Chief’s Association for many years.

-He is a contributor to Fire Engineering Magazine’s Online Blog Community and a Fire Department Instructors Conference (FDIC) instructor.
+He is a contributor to Fire Engineering Magazine’s Online Blog Community and has served as a Fire Department Instructors Conference (FDIC) instructor.
 Chief Kitchen has served as a presenter and instructor at multiple and various conferences and seminars across the U.S.

 He is proud to serve the Lima/Allen County community in a variety of ways, including as a member of the Lima Rotary Club, where he regularly participates in club projects and programs.
 He is a regular blood donor with the Allen County Chapter of the American Red Cross, a Salvation Army holiday bell ringer, and a West Ohio Food Bank volunteer.
 Chief Kitchen also serves as a member of the Bath Township Fire Department Foundation.

 Chief Kitchen resides in Bath Township where he is a member of the Country Club Hills Neighborhood Association.
-He is the father of a daughter who is a student at Bath Local Schools.
+He is the father of a daughter who is a graduate of Bath Local Schools and attends the Ohio State University in Columbus, Ohio.
 He enjoys spending time with family, speaking about fire service to local organizations, teaching, and training new firefighters and fire officers.
+Chief Kitchen enjoys attending live music venues, concerts, and is an avid collector of vinyl records.
 He is a fan of the Cincinnati Reds and often visits Great American Ballpark.